Hom-unitality and hom-associative structures: Hom-unities in non-unital algebras

 \begin{example}[Leibniz algebras] Leibniz algebras $(\mathcal{L},[\cdot,\cdot])$ are those where every product operator is a derivation on the algebra.
 We distinguish between left and right Leibniz algebras according to which products are derivations.

 Leibniz algebras with non-trivial, that is, non-zero multiplication, cannot be unital, as any one-sided unity collapses the product:

-Note that for Leibniz algebras this incompatibility of existence of non-zero unity with product being non-zero holds inependently of characteristic of the field, while in skew-symmetric algebras it guarantied holds over the fields of characteristic different from $2$, while it often fails over the fields of characteristic $2$.
-The incompatibility of existence of non-zero unity with product being non-zero holds in Lie algebras over fields of any characteristic, as they are a subclass of Leibniz algebras. \end{example}
+Note that for Leibniz algebras, this incompatibility of the existence of a non-zero unity with the product being non-zero holds independently of the characteristic of the field, while in skew-symmetric algebras, it is guaranteed for fields with characteristics different from $2$, while it often fails for fields with characteristic $2$.
+The incompatibility of the existence of a non-zero unity with the product being non-zero holds in Lie algebras over fields of any characteristic, as they are a subclass of Leibniz algebras. \end{example}

-So, for Leibniz algebras one must rely on the unitalization process: $HU_n(\mathcal{L})$ is a subspace of $AC(\mathcal{L})$ which we can compute.
+Therefore, for Leibniz algebras, one must rely on the unitalization process: $HU_n(\mathcal{L})$ is a subspace of $AC(\mathcal{L})$ which we can compute.